Myanmar prosecutor seeks Official Secrets Act charges against two Reuters reporters

 The Ministry of Information had previously cited police as saying they were “arrested for possessing important and secret government documents related to Rakhine State and security forces”.
 The ministry has said they “illegally acquired information with the intention to share it with foreign media”.

 The prosecutor objected to an application for bail, the reporters’ lawyer, Khin Maung Zaw, said.
-The court took it under consideration and will decide at the next hearing, he said.
+The court took it under consideration and will decide at the next hearing on Jan.
+23, he said.

 The government has said two police officers were also arrested for investigation under suspicion of having violated the Official Secrets Act.
 It has given no further information on the police arrested.

 In the court, Kyaw Soe Oo embraced his wife and held his daughter for a couple of minutes.
-His daughter began to weep as he was escorted away and had to hand her back to other family members.
+His daughter began to weep as he was escorted away and he had to hand her back to other family members.

 Wa Lone’s wife gave him a few small pieces of cake that she had brought.